FirelyTeam/firely-docs-firely-server/setting_up_firely_server/configuration/environment_variables.rst

     VONK_<setting_level_1>[:<setting_level_n>]*

-So you start the variable name with the prefix 'VONK\_', and then follow the properties in the json settings, separating each level with a colon ':'.
+So you start the variable name with the prefix ``VONK_``, and then follow the properties in the json settings, separating each level with a colon ``:``.
 Some examples:

 appsettings.json::